top of page

 Snowdrop Valley, near Wheddon Cross, Exmoor, Somerset

-Once only the locals knew about this remote and privately owned valley, the site of a former river-powered sawmill near Exmoor’s highest village, which is carpeted with snowdrops and open to the public from Sat 28 January to Sun 26 February.
+Once only the locals knew about this remote and privately owned valley, the site of a former river-powered sawmill near Exmoor’s highest village, which is carpeted with snowdrops and open to the public from Saturday 27th January and Sunday 25th February 2024.
 Now you can catch a bus, Range Rover services into the valley or park at the Cattle Market in Wheddon Cross and walk up.

 For more information: https://www.wheddoncross.org.uk/snowdrop-valley